noobLue/TCPServer/README.md

 # TCPServer

 Client/Server program using TCP for Networking Lab.
+Written in C++ for Windows.